 To make an appointment, dial ext.
 7261 on campus or 410-778-7261 off campus.

-Please do not email staff members for a medical appointment, we would rather have you call so we can better understand your needs.
+Please do not email Health Services for urgent medical or counseling appointments, we would rather have you call so we can better understand your needs and connect you with the best resource.

-Beginning fall 2019: Students will be billed for a missed appointment fee of $40.00 if they fail to notify us less than 24 hours prior to their appointment with our College Physician or our Psychiatric Mental Health Nurse Practitioner.
+Students will be billed for a missed appointment fee of $40.00 if they fail to notify us less than 24 hours prior to their appointment with the our partner Psychiatrists/University of Maryland Psychiatry Associates.
 This fee will be billed directly to the student’s account.

 We encourage all students to get an annual Flu shot.
 Please ask your primary care provider or pharmacist to vaccinate you early in the Fall.